 While FIFA 23’s ratings will determine who the best players are in FUT 23, it’s always important to factor chemistry into your squad.
 FIFA 23 scraps the old chemistry system in favour of one that will give you a lot more freedom when it comes to squad building and bad chemistry will no longer negatively impact the performance of your players.

-So, for more details on the FIFA 23 chemistry changes in Ultimate Team, read on through the rest of this article.
-That way you can become a squad building master for when the mode drops on the FIFA 23 release date.
+So, for more details on the FIFA 23 chemistry changes in Ultimate Team, read on.

 FIFA 23 chemistry Explained